MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 > [!NOTE]
 > One of the most important guidelines for authors is to place holograms close to their anchor for best positional consistency.

 If alignment consistency with real-world objects is important, **don't place holograms more than 3 meters away from the anchor**.
 If your scenario needs to cover large spaces, you might want to split your steps into different guides to maximize position consistency.
-If that’s not possible, or if your scenario requires greater positional consistency, contact the Dynamics 365 Guides team so we can better understand your scenario and address your feedback in future releases.

 ## Author from the operator's viewpoint